Skip to content

 Using sidecar containers

-The Operator allows you to deploy additional (so-called sidecar) containers to the Pod.
+The Operator allows you to deploy your own sidecar containers to the Pod.
 You can use this feature to run debugging tools, some specific monitoring solutions, etc.

 Note